Army identifies worker killed in Missouri plant explosion

-KANSAS CITY, Mo.
-(AP) — A worker who died during an explosion at an ammunition plant in Missouri has been identified as a 55-year-old man from suburban Kansas City.
+KANSAS CITY, Mo. — A worker who died during an explosion at an ammunition plant in Missouri has been identified as a 55-year-old man from suburban Kansas City.

 The U.S. Army says Lawrence Bass, of Blue Springs, Missouri, died Tuesday after the blast at the Lake City Army Ammunition Plant in Independence.

-The Army did not say how long Bass worked there or what job he did.
+Contractor Orbital ATK, which operates the plant, says Bass had worked there 35 years and was an operator in the primer mixing operation.

 Four other workers were treated at the scene.
 The explosion occurred in a building where chemicals are mixed.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives is leading the investigation.